We Hunt the Flame

 Profanity/Crude Language Content

 Some faux curses like, “Skies.”
-Some curses in Arabic.
-These are used infrequently.
+Some curses in Arabic used infrequently.

 Strong sexual tension– lots of meaningful glances and obvious attraction.
 Some sensual kissing.

 Lots of magic.
 Six sisters with powerful magic once ruled the kingdom, including one who imprisoned evil on an island.
 On that island there are creatures who impersonate people to trick or confuse Zafira and Nasir and their allies.
-Some magic is made of shadows and dark.
+Shadows and dark make up some magic.
 A powerful magical being appears to be possessing and controlling someone else.

 Scenes show combat between Zaphira, Nasir and their allies and others.
 Some descriptions of torture that Nasir endured at the hands of his father and an enemy.
-Brief descriptions of Zafira being tortured.
+Brief descriptions of torture.

 Some social alcohol drinking.